elcorto/wacomsetup/README.md

 * Map Wacom tablet to primary screen (`xrandr | grep primary, xsetwacom ...
   MapToOutput ...`)
-* Scale and crop Wacom active area to screen aspect ratio.
+* Adjust Wacom active area to screen aspect ratio.
 * For now only stylus area aspect ratio (e.g. 16/10 = 1.6) `<=` screen aspect
   ratio (e.g. 16/9 = 1.777...) supported.
 * **We hard-coded some custom settings for our Wacom model (end of the script).